-We denote by $\GF^{(\mu,B,T)}(S)$ the category of $G$-zip flags over $S$.
-By the same arguments as for $G$-zips, we obtain a stack $\GF^{(\mu,B,T)}$ over $k$, which we call the stack of $G$-zip flags of type $(\mu,B,T)$.
-One sees immediately that this stack is (up to isomorphism) independant of the choice of a $\mu$-compatible pair $(B,T)$.
-Hence we will simply denote it by $\GF^{\mu}$.
-There is a natural morphism of stacks
+We denote by $\GF^{\mu}(S)$ the category of $G$-zip flags over $S$.
+By similar arguments as for $G$-zips, we obtain a stack $\GF^{\mu}$ over $k$, which we call the stack of $G$-zip flags of type $\mu$.
+This stack is (up to isomorphism) independent of the choice of the pair $(B,T)$.
+There is a natural projection